How to Clean Your Solar PanelsFire Mountain Solar

-- If there is a stubborn film, either from pollen or other airborne particulates you can utilize a cleaning product with the following features so you don’t damage your panels:
+- If there is a stubborn film, either from pollen or other airborne particulates you can use the following types of cleaning products:

-- If using a high-pressure water nozzle don’t get too close to your solar panels.
+- If using a high-pressure hose water nozzle, don’t get too close to your solar panels.
 They are extremely durable, but you don’t want to risk damaging them.

 - Remove caked on materials first.
 The modules will clean easier without this additional material present.

-- Please note that products like Rain-X should NEVER be used on solar panels.
+- Use products like Rain-X on your solar panels.
 Rain-X specifically lists that their product should not be used for solar applications.